 Testing and debugging of the cloud communication

-This section describes the first level of simulation, which regards the generation of data to be sent to the cloud computing for the application testing and debugging.
-In particular, the OSGi bundle is proposed and analyzed to describe the communication formalism.
-The proposed module creates a background service application which connects to the Cloud at start, using the login access, to download the configuration file-setting and the variable representation.
-This service application generates random data to be saved into a memory buffer.
-A synchronized service-thread can read data from the same buffer and format them into a JSON data packet to be sent to the cloud computing.
-As described in the next sections, this JSON packet contains information related to the production line, the reference to the PLC memory location, the acquisition timestamp, and the set of each reading.
-Each data can be represented by the same variable type used in PLC programming, like Word (2 byte), Double Word (4 byte), Byte, Int e Char, while for the Float type a custom interpretation is used in which the data is separated into two parts (e.g., the type F5.3 is formed by 5 digits for the integer part and 3 for the decimal part).
+This section describes the first level of simulation, which relates to the generation of data to be sent to the CC for the application testing and debugging.
+Specifically, the OSGi bundle is proposed and analysed in view of describing the communication formalism.
+The proposed module creates a background service application that initially connects to the Cloud using the login access to download the configuration file-setting and the variable representation.
+This service application generates random data for saving on a memory buffer.
+A synchronised service-thread can read data from the same buffer and format them into a JSON data packet that will be sent to the CC.
+As is described in the next sections, this JSON packet contains information related to the production line, the reference to the PLC memory location, the acquisition timestamp, and the set of each reading.
+Each data can be represented by the same variable type used in PLC programming, such as word (2 byte), double word (4 byte), byte, and Int e Char, while for the float type, a custom interpretation is used where the data is separated into two parts (e.g. the type F5.3 is formed by five digits for the integer part and three for the decimal part).

-Using the proposed data simulator, it is possible to simulate the interconnection of many production lines to the Cloud Computing.
-This approach also allows Cloud features to be tested and debugged before to develop a physical production line.
-The performance of the Cloud Computing in terms of response time, elaboration time, and data saving can be evaluated and compared with different database solutions such as MongoDB and Cassandra.
+Using the proposed data simulator, it is possible to simulate the interconnection of many production lines to the CC system.
+This approach also allows for testing and debugging the cloud features prior to the development of a physical production line.
+The performance of the CC in terms of response time, elaboration time, and data saving can be evaluated and compared with different database solutions such as MongoDB and Cassandra.

 Testing and debugging of the gateway system

-In this section, we describe the testing and debugging of the Gateway system, in the form of a working example on a small-scale CPS prototype.
+In this section, we describe the testing and debugging of the gateway system using a working example involving a small-scale CPS prototype.

-In the considered CPS prototype, Cooja wireless sensor network simulator has been used.
-The whole system is composed by:
+A Cooja wireless sensor network simulator was used in the CPS prototype, while the system as a whole is composed of the following:

-OSGi software Bundles to manage the connection with the simulated Wireless Sensor Network, as described in the previous section.
+OSGi software bundles to manage the connection with the simulated WSN, as described in the previous section.

-A Gateway (PC embedded) used to interconnect the production line with the Cloud and other machines (see Section 0).
+A GW (PC embedded) used to interconnect the production line with the Cloud and other machines (see Section 4).

-A WSN simulator, namely Cooja, and 10 simulated nodes which exchange data using collect tree protocol (CTP):
+A WSN simulator, namely, Cooja, and 10 simulated nodes that exchange data using the collect tree protocol (CTP):

-5 simulated nodes used as repeater or wireless extender.
+five simulated nodes used as a repeater or wireless extender,

-4 simulated nodes with HIL (interface with real I/O).
+four simulated nodes with HIL (interface with real I/O),

-1 simulated node used as base-station.
+one simulated node used as a base-station,

 an HIL bench test.